cjdbarlow/bedside-notebook/anaesthesia/neuro/aneurysm.md

 ###Surgical Stages
+Haemodynamically critically points include:
+* Induction
+* Pins
+* Incision
+* Dural opening
+* Haematoma removal
-* Craniotomy
+* Exposure and clipping
 	* Dissection and exposure of aneurysm
 	Delicate - **ensure immobility**.
 	* Potential temporary clipping of vessels supplying aneurysm
+	Increase blood pressure to improve collateral circulation whilst temporary clip in situ.
+		* ⩽15 minutes is well tolerated
+		* ⩾30 minutes will have ischaemic injury
 	* Clipping of aneurysm
 	Multiple clips may be applied.
 	* Potential aspiration of aneurysm
 	To ensure that there is no further flow to the lesion.
+* Extubation